ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 that this commitment must hold regardless of subsequent unavailability (e.g. crash) of the gateways implementing the SAT protocol.

-All messages exchanged between gateways are assumed to run over TLS1.2, and the endpoints at the respective gateways are associated with a certificate indicating the legal owner (or operator) of the gateway.
+All messages exchanged between gateways are assumed to run over TLS1.2 or higher, and the endpoints at the respective gateways are associated with a certificate indicating the legal owner (or operator) of the gateway.
+HTTPS/S must be used intead of plain HTTP.

 # Conventions used in this document